Risk-averse mean field games: exploitability and non-asymptotic analysis: Introduction

-Our main results are centered around the notion called regret.
-Regret (equivalently known as exploitability) quantifies the best possible improvement a player can achieve by revising her original policy, while assuming the policies of other players remain unchanged.
-Note that $\varepsilon$-equilibria in an $N$-player game can be equivalently defined via regret.
-The introduction of regret paves ways for investigating the global properties of games, in that it provides insights beyond the existence and uniqueness of equilibria.
-It has led to many remarkable results in $N$-player games (cf. \cite{Hannan1957Approximation}, \cite{Foster1999Regret}, \cite[Section 4]{Nisan2007book}).
-In MFGs, heuristically, mean field regret (MFR) of a policy is defined as the difference between the cost under the considered policy and the cost under the optimal policy, where both costs are computed under the mean field flow induced by the considered policy. $\varepsilon$-MFE can be defined using MFR.
-Compared to the widespread usage of regret in $N$-player games, the usage of MFR is still young.
-Thus far, MFR is mostly used for learning MFEs, e.g., \cite{Perrin2020Fictitious}, \cite{Cui2021Approximately}, \cite{Bonnans2021Generalized}, and \cite{Dumitrescu2022Linear}.
-Notably, \cite{Guo2022MF} develops an algorithm based on MFR that finds $\varepsilon$-MFEs in the absence of uniqueness of MFEs.
-To motivate the use of MFR in the approximation analysis of MFGs, we argue that, when uniqueness does not hold, the $\varepsilon$-MFEs obtained via numerical solver need not to be closed to the true MFEs.
-Therefore, studying the role of $\varepsilon$-MFEs is important in the effort of investigating $N$-player games.
-Besides, non-asymptotic analysis on how $\varepsilon$-equilibria in $N$-player games can be captured by $\delta$-MFEs naturally involves MFR, because similarly as before, $\varepsilon$-equilibria in $N$-player games need not be close to MFEs (given a proper construction of the corresponding MFGs).
+Our main results are centered around the notion called exploitability.
+In $N$pGs, exploitability quantifies the best possible improvement a player can achieve by revising her original policy, while assuming the policies of other players remain unchanged.
+It effectively describes the scale of disequilibrium in a game scenario.
+Note that $\varepsilon$-equilibria in an $N$pG can be equivalently defined via exploitability.
+The introduction of exploitability paves ways for investigating the global properties of games, in that it provides insights beyond the existence and uniqueness of equilibria.
+In MFGs, exploitability can be defined analogously.
+More precisely, exploitability of a policy is defined as the difference between the outcome under the considered policy and the outcome under the optimal policy, where both outcomes are computed under the mean field flow induced by the considered policy. $\varepsilon$-MFE can be defined using exploitability.

+The notion of exploitability is frequently used for analyzing the convergence of algorithms that approximate MFEs, e.g., \cite{Perrin2020Fictitious,Cui2021Approximately,Bonnans2021Generalized,Dumitrescu2022Linear,Guo2022MF,Hu24MF}.
+Notably, \cite{Guo2022MF} develops an algorithm that approximate MFEs by minimizing exploitability.
+This algorithm is capable of handling the presence of multiple MFEs.

+Despite its widespread use in equilibrium-finding algorithms, exploitability has rarely been the focal point in the approximation analysis of MFGs, as evidenced by the literature review above.
+This oversight may stem from the current focus in approximation analysis, which often overlooks non-asymptotic considerations surrounding approximate $N$-player equilibria ($N$pEs).
+To the best of our knowledge, the only relevant study that concerns capturing approximate $N$pEs non-asymptotically thus far is \cite{Iseri2022Set}.
+They primarily concentrates on value functions and does not involve exploitability.